Meghana-2124/Iaas/Iaas-k8s/aws/pulumi/README.md

 AWS_PROFILE=your-profile-name pulumi up
 ```

-## 2. Deploying the Project using Pulumi
+## 2. Deploying the Project using Pulumi Automation API

-This project uses Pulumi to define and deploy AWS infrastructure, including an EKS cluster and associated Kubernetes resources via a Helm chart.
+This project uses Pulumi with the Automation API to define and deploy AWS infrastructure, including an EKS cluster and associated Kubernetes resources via a Helm chart.
+The Automation API script (`automation.ts`) handles stack operations.

 ### Step 1: Install Project Dependencies